Nallantli/Rossa/docs/Installation.md

 cd Ruota
 ```

-You will also need the following libraries in order to build:
+You will also need the following librar(y/ies) in order to build:

 * Boost (https://www.boost.org/)

+For `libsdl`, these additionally will be necessary:

 * SDL (https://www.libsdl.org/)
 * SDL_image (https://www.libsdl.org/projects/SDL_image/)